Accident Lockheed Hudson Mk I N7286, Wednesday 24 April 1940

 R.I.P.

 Grid Reference MBRU 3452, according to the claims by the pilots of the Bf 109s that shot down Hudson N7285 was over the North Sea, southwest of Stavanger, Norway.
-As no trace of Hudson N7286 or its crew was ever found, they are all commemorated on the Runnymede Memorial.
+As no trace of the Hudson or its crew was ever found, they are all commemorated on the Runnymede Memorial.

 Sources: